-During your orthodontic treatment you get your braces “tightened” or “adjusted” every 4 to 6c weeks.
-After an adjustment takes place, your teeth might hurt.
-Take some pain reliever to help you deal with the discomfort.
-It will probably last a few days, then dissipate.
-You may need to eat only soft foods for a few days.
+During orthodontic treatment you will get your braces “tightened” or “adjusted” every 6-8 weeks.
+After an adjustment appointment you might experience discomfort for a few days and up to a week.
+Take some pain reliever (Advil, Tylenol) to help you deal with the discomfort.
+You may need to eat only soft ar liquid foods for a few days.
 Protein shakes, such as the Atkins or Slim Fast shakes, made ideal meal replacements if chewing even soft food is uncomfortable.
-Remember that whatever you eat, cut it into small pieces and chew carefully and slowly.
+Harder foods should be cut into small pieces and chewed carefully and slowly.
 To get more protein into your diet, try adding protein powder or tofu to some of your meals or drinks.
-Within a week of gettin braces adjustments, most people an usually eat normal food again.
-After a few months with braces, adjustments won't hurt as much.
+Within a week of gettin braces adjusted, most people an usually eat normal food again.
+After a few months with braces, adjustments won’t hurt as much.

 But what if it will be weeks until your next braces adjustment?
 How can you get rid of stains from curry, mustard, coffee, tea, or smoking?
 Well, here’s the bad news: it’s very difficult.
 You can try brushing with whitening toothpaste, but that has very limited results.
 The yellowish tinge will probably still be visible to some degree.
 If you have an important engagement and need your braces to look white again, you must visit your orthodontist and get your ligatures changed.